As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Earthing is simply the practice of putting your body in direct contact with the earth’s surface.
 This could be any part of your body and any type of surface.
 You can walk barefoot through a grassy meadow, build sandcastles with your hands, or immerse yourself in a water body.

-The easiest and most common way to practice earthing is walking barefoot on any surface.
+The easiest and most common way to practice earthing is by walking barefoot on any surface.
 Yes, it really is that simple.

 Barefoot Earthing: The Most Important Health Discovery Ever!